 Walt Disney Imagineering is calling this an OmniCoaster ride system, and it’s a collaboration between WDI and Vekoma, a Netherlands-based roller coaster manufacturer.
 Cosmic Rewind’s vehicles will be able to rotate 360 degrees and do a reverse launch–a first for Walt Disney World.

-Next, the elephant in the room: Epcot’s current closure and stoppage of all construction at Walt Disney World.
+Next, the elephant in the room: Epcot’s closure, reopening, and the subsequent delays of numerous projects all around Walt Disney World.
 More specifically, how will that impact progress on Guardians of the Galaxy: Cosmic Rewind?
-Worse yet, will this project be cancelled entirely or delayed significantly?
+Will its opening be delayed?

 For its part, Disney has consistently stated that Guardians of the Galaxy: Cosmic Rewind will open “in time for the 50th anniversary of Walt Disney World Resort in 2021.”
 However, that was before all of this.
-Since the closure, Walt Disney World has (unsurprisingly) not offered any official statements about construction, future projects, or anything else.
+Since the closure/reopening, Walt Disney World has not offered any official statements about the opening timeline for the attraction.

 Our bet is that Walt Disney World will simply modify Cosmic Rewind’s opening timeframe to something along the lines of, “debuting during the 50th Anniversary celebration of Walt Disney World Resort.”
-If the festivities last 18-24 months (as anticipated), this means that Guardians of the Galaxy: Cosmic Rewind could open any time before Fall 2023 and comport with that.
+If the festivities last 18 months as anticipated, this means that Guardians of the Galaxy: Cosmic Rewind could open in Summer 2022 or even Christmas 2022 and comport with that.

 We remain (perhaps foolishly) optimistic about the timeline for this project.
 Our original prediction was that Guardians of the Galaxy: Cosmic Rewind would debut on May 26, 2021.
 That date was the sweet spot towards the end of Epcot’s Flower & Garden Festival and start of Diet Epcot.
-However, that date is now probably out the window.
-On or around October 1, 2021 remains a possibility, and if I had to guess a date, that’d be it.
+However, that date is now out the window.

 Of course, a lot could happen and change between now and then.
 It’s thus impossible to make any sort of credible predictions about when Guardians of the Galaxy: Cosmic Rewind will open.
 It could be as early as Fall 2021, or as late as Summer 2023.
-The longer the current closure extends and the more devastating its economic consequences, the more likely Summer 2022 or later becomes.
-Suffice to say, a lot still remains to be seen.
+Both of those dates are likely extremes, with the middle ground of sometime in 2022 being the most likely scenario.

 Whenever it does open, Guardians of the Galaxy: Cosmic Rewind will instantly blast into the #1 attraction spot at Epcot.
 Regardless of how we might feel about how it fits into Epcot (both thematically and physically), this is undeniably a blockbuster attraction with a colossal budget and a ride system that’s likely to give it wide appeal to guests of all ages.